EEC-Developers/framework/Hash/readme.md

 * hash_large
 * hash_huge

-### hash_base -- abstract parent object for submodules
+### hash functions
+These can be used individually or collectively using compositeHash.
+See the test code for examples on how to use these.

+* stringHash -- pointer to char is used to generate the hash value
+* longHash -- uses a long value to generate a hash value
+* compositeHash -- uses an e-list of longs or hash values to generate a single hash value based on its contents

+### methods
-* init_base -- base constructor
+* initializer -- base constructor
 * rehash -- alternate constructor that migrates hash table data to a different size hash table
-* hash_function -- abstract method for hashing
+* hash_function -- dependency injected function for hashing
-* find -- hash lookup method that returns NIL if not found
+* find -- hash lookup method that returns NIL if not found or a pointer to hash link if found
 * add -- adds a hash link to the table
 * hash_slot -- modulo method for determining table slot number
 * get_size -- returns table size, measured in slots
 * get_num_entries -- total number of items in the table
-* end_links -- method to invoke destructor on all contained objects
+* end_links -- method to invoke destructor on all hash links
-* end -- destructor for main structure but not for contained objects
+* end -- destructor for main structure and links
 * get_entries -- should be used by iterators only
 * get_compare_key -- should also be used only by rehash
 * remove_from_slot -- for internal use by end_links and rehash

-### hash_link -- abstract parent class for hash-able objects
+### hash_link
+This is the class for designating hashed objects.
+The hash_link has a one-to-one relationship with the value, which can be either a long or a pointer to an object.

-* init -- constructor
+* init_link -- constructor
-* get_key -- abstract getter method for key
+* get_key -- getter method for key that wraps dependency injected function
+* get_value -- getter for long value or pointer to the structure being hash searched
 * get_hash_value -- getter that returns the 16-bit hash value computed from the constructor.

-## unordered_hash_base -- the common abstract hash base
+## unordered_hash
-This implements constructors and uses buckets whose order is not predefined by the class.
+This is the common hash map.
+It implements constructors and uses links whose order is not predefined by the class.

 Its substructures include unordered_hash_link and unordered_hash_iterator.

-## Hash/stringHash -- uses null terminated string keys
-* string_hash -- actual hash table implementaton of abstract hash_base
-* string_hash_link -- actual implementation of abstract hash_link

-## Hash/pointerHash -- uses pointer or LONG keys
-* pointer_hash -- actual hash table implementaton
-* pointer_hash_link -- actual hash_link implementaton

-## Hash/listHash -- uses E-Lists as keys
-* list_hash -- actual hash table implementation
-* list_hash_link -- combines pointer hash and string hash functions to implement hash_link
+## ordered_hash_base

-## ordered_hash_base -- alternate abstract hash base that maintains the order all items are added in
-This is the equivalent of Java's linked_hash_map.
+This is the alternate abstract hash base that maintains the order all items are added in.
+It is the equivalent of Java's linked_hash_map.
 It preserves the sort order of all items added.
 Prioritization is one reason for using this but it is heavier than a standard unordered_hash_map because it the sort order is maintained by a separate queue internally.

 Its substructures include ordered_hash_link, ordered_hash_iterator, and the private, intenral queue to maintain sort order of all entries.

-The ordered counterparts such as the orderedStringHash and so on, use the same hash functions as the unordered ones.